geebioso/VDGLM/README.md

 changes to get this code to run on your machine.
 You will have to edit the file `set_analysis_options.m` to set the paths to the data and the design files.

-The files that we are using for analysis and a description of our preprocessing pipelines can be found on our [Open Science
-Foundation page](https://osf.io/4rvbz/wiki/home/).
-The main files we use for analysis are `all_tc_hcp.mat` which contains the imaging time course and
-`behav_Result_WM_LR.mat` and `behav_Result_WM_LR_comb.mat`, which contain the
-uncombined design matrix (10 conditions) and combined design matrix (4 conditions), respectively.

 The key analysis files are: